Featured SEO 8 Local SEO Tips for a Killer Local Search Strategy

 Your customers are everywhere – in different locations, on different devices, and consuming different types of content.
 As you bolster your SEO strategy with the most up-to-date tactics, you’ll need to address that elephant in the room: local search.

 But before we offer up our best local SEO tips, first and foremost…

 What is local seo?

-Nearly half of the searches on Google are for local products and services, according to GO-Globe.
-Today, fifty percent of brands leverage location data to target their customers, and 85 to 95 percent of consumer engagement happens through location assets like local listings and local pages, Search Engine Land reports.
+Nearly half of the searches on Google are for local products and services, according to (opens in a new tab).
+Today, fifty percent of brands leverage location data to target their customers, and 85 to 95 percent of consumer engagement happens through location assets like local listings and local pages, (opens in a new tab).

 What does this mean for your business?

 Your local search marketing game had better be good.